 But with the anticipated uptick in travel projected for the summer of 2022, that will obviously change.
 But man, it was good while it lasted.
 Sigh.

-So, yes, this summer is still a fabulous time to visit Greece!
+Despite that, it’s still a fabulous time to visit Greece!

 Is Greece open for tourism?